Unknown-Flyin-Wayfarer/Digantara/README.md

+Question No. 1 Answer -> qn1_answer.py
-necessary libraries to run the program : skyfield, numpy
+Open this file and run the program (please ensure numpy and skyfield libraries are installed).